nbryans/notipy/README.md

 <img src=https://github.com/nbryans/notipy/blob/master/Logo/notipyLogo.png width=300px align=left>
 <!---# notipy-->
-A module for quickly sending email alerts and statuses from python programs
+A module for quickly sending email status and alerts from python programs

 This script was created to notify me when a job was completed (and sometimes include an exit status and relevant results)